sajidbutt09/Parallax/README.md

 # web_development

-This is demo of parallax using HTML &amp; CSS.
+Simple parallex example with the usage of HTML and CSS.

-Simple parallex example.